yingjie-chang/yingjie-chang.github.io/_pages/about.md

 I got my Doctoral degrees from the School of Energy and Power Engineering at **Xi'an Jiaotong University** in 2023, with supervised by **Prof. Liejin Guo**.
 From July 2021 to August 2022, I received funding from the China Scholarship Council (CSC) to pursue joint training at the **University of Magdeburg** in Germany, with supervised by **Prof. Dominique Thevenin**.
 I joined the School of Energy and Electrical Engineering at Chang'an University in December 2023.<br>

 I has published over 30 papers in journals such as *Experiments in Fluids*, *Energy*, *Chemical Engineering Science*, and *Ocean Engineering*, and have granted 5 invention patents.<br>
-I hold projects funded by the China Postdoctoral Science Foundation, the Shaanxi Provincial Youth Fund, the Shaanxi Provincial Postdoctoral Research Fund, and the Fundamental Research Funds for the Central Universities.
-I serves on the editorial boards of *Scientific Reports* and *Contemporary Chemical Engineering Research*, is a guest editor for a special issue of *Processes*, and is the associate editor of *International Journal of Oil, Gas and Coal Engineering*.<br>
+I hold projects funded by "the China Postdoctoral Science Foundation", "the Shaanxi Provincial Youth Fund", the "Shaanxi Provincial Postdoctoral Research Fund", and "the Fundamental Research Funds for the Central Universities".
+I serves on the editorial boards of 《*Scientific Reports*》 and 《*Contemporary Chemical Engineering Research*》, is a guest editor for a special issue of 《*Processes*》, and is the associate editor of 《*International Journal of Oil, Gas and Coal Engineering*》.<br>

-My current research focuses on **gas-liquid two-phase/multiphase flow**, primarily including: intelligent monitoring and safety assurance of oil and gas transportation flows, industrial applications of artificial intelligence, two-phase/multiphase flow measurement and numerical simulation, and bubble dynamics.<br>
+My current research focuses on **gas-liquid two-phase/multiphase flow**, primarily including: **intelligent monitoring and safety assurance of oil and gas transportation flows**, **industrial applications of artificial intelligence**, **two-phase/multiphase flow measurement and numerical simulation**, and **bubble dynamics**.<br>
 If you have interest to cooperation, please feel free to email me (yj.chang@chd.edu.cn)<br>

 News
 ======
-2025.08.04  Paper about "High-pressure data-driven regime identification" was accepted by Ocean Engineering. <br>
+2025.08.04  Paper "High-pressure data-driven regime identification" was accepted by *Ocean Engineering*. <br>
-2025.06.06  Paper about "ANN-SS period prediction" was accepted by Energy.  <br>
+2025.06.06  Paper "ANN-SS period" was accepted by *Energy*.  <br>

 **2024**

-2024.10.20  Paper about "High-pressure experiment study in pipeline-riser system" was accepted by Ocean Engineering.  <br>
+2024.10.20  Paper about "High-pressure experiment study in pipeline-riser system" was accepted by *Ocean Engineering*.  <br>

 Selected Papers about Gas-liquid Two-phase Flow in Large-scale Pipelines